Will Storm’s ‘Big Three’ return in 2022? Here’s a look at the most pressing offseason roster questions for Seattle.

-Editor’s note: During a three-part series, we’re examining the Storm.
-On Tuesday, we took a look at what went wrong.
-Yesterday, we looked at what went right.
-And today, we explore what’s ahead for Seattle.

-Breanna Stewart wants to return to the Storm while Sue Bird is pondering retirement and Jewell Loyd could potentially leave Seattle during what will be an uncertain offseason for a team with eight free agents.
+Breanna Stewart wants to return to the Storm while Sue Bird is pondering retirement, and Jewell Loyd could potentially leave Seattle during what will be an uncertain offseason for a team with eight free agents.

 “It is a kind of crazy that I’m a free agent that’s for sure,” Stewart said.
 “But Seattle has always been my home.
 It’s where I’ve grown up.
 It’s where my career has continued to blossom.
 I plan on being back unless something crazy happens.
 We have more things to do here.”

-Note: Editor’s note: During a three-part series, we’re examining the Storm.
-On Tuesday, we took a look at what went wrong.
-On Wednesday, we looked at what went right.
-And today, we explore what’s ahead for Seattle.